 Road bikes are one of the oldest types of bicycles, and while they have adopted advanced technology over time, they maintain much of the same design.
 Frames are usually lightweight aluminum or carbon, with aggressive geometry that places the rider’s legs far forward almost horizontally over the pedals.

-They are defined by their thin tires and drop handlebars that allow the rider to get in a more aerodynamic position ideal for high-speed racing.
+These bicycles are defined by their thin tires and road bike handlebars that allow the rider to get in a more aerodynamic position ideal for high-speed racing.

 Shimano is the most common supplier of road bike groupsets, from the highly affordable Claris and Tourney gear sets to the expensive top-of-the-range Ultegra and Dura-Ace Di2 wireless gears.
 SRAM and Campagnolo are two popular manufacturers of gears and brakes for road bikes.